CryptoVictor/Testochain/README.md

     npm run dev-peer

-<p> Now if you're wondering, how to run this code, so that even if the machine itself doesn't have the code, it can use the system, it's simple, just put your code running on sites like heroku, or whatever you want, and the system will run even if you don't have the code on your machine as it would be running on another machine. </p>
+<p> Now if you're wondering, how to run this code, even if the machine itself doesn't have the code, it's simple, just put your code running on sites like heroku, or whatever you want, and the system will run even if you don't have the code on your machine as it would be running on another machine. </p>

 ### Check-out ###